HL7/fhircast-docs/input/pagecontent/4-3-security-considerations.md

 * [Argonaut Risk Assessment report](http://argonautwiki.hl7.org/images/e/ed/%282015May26%29RiskAssessment_ReportV1.pdf).
 * [OAuth 2.0 Threat Model and Security Considerations](https://tools.ietf.org/html/rfc6819)

-### HTTP Web Hooks using WebSub
+### FHIRcast using HTTP Web Hooks

-[WebSub](https://www.w3.org/TR/websub/) is a W3C RFC designed for the distribution of web content through a standardized web hooks architecture.
-FHIRcast uses WebSub to allow clients to subscribe and unsubscribe to the Hub and, for the Hub to notify subscribers of events.

-Unlike WebSub, FHIRcast requires that both the Hub and the subscribing apps endpoints are exposed over https.
+FHIRcast uses a websub based approach to allow clients to subscribe and unsubscribe to the Hub and, for the Hub to notify subscribers of events.
+FHIRcast requires that both the Hub and the subscribing apps endpoints are exposed over https.

-The below [flow diagram](https://drive.google.com/file/d/16pdG6Kw4pAG53J9d7_rK98DSvm_GMiCC/view?usp=sharing) illustrates each of the interactions.
+The below flow diagram illustrates each of the interactions.

 {% include img.html img="FHIRcast WebSub security sequence.png" caption="Figure: FHIRcast flow diagram" %}